-The presentation in the SLG’s Archive room precedes an upcoming exhibition by the artist in Galleries 2, 3 and 4 of the Fire Station between 6 May – 28 June.
+The presentation in the SLG’s Archive room was intended to precede a now postponed exhibition by the artist in Galleries 2, 3 and 4 of the Fire Station between 6 May – 28 June.

 Keegan’s installation works combine audiovisual material with textiles, 2D multimedia works, and experiential media such as scent, to explore memory, history, dress and adornment.
 She also draws on her extensive family archive, a photographic record of a black middle class Canadian family from the 1890s to the present day.